coderefinery/manuals/obs.rst

 The sources themselves can be moved around graphically, which is good for setting things up.
-When there are more demanding needs, the source transformation can be edited for more precise control.
-There are source *filters*, which can do video transformations.
+When there are more demanding needs, the source transformation can be edited for more precise control (right click on source in preview → edit transformation).
+There are source *filters*, which can do video effects such as removing a color.
 Some sources can be cropped in the source-specific config as well.